turbaszek/gonotes/README.md

 Then you can list notes from a book.
 Press tab use autocomplete (check how to [enable](#autocomplete) it):
 ```
-➜ ./gonotes notes 8  # shows notes from book with ID 8
+➜ gonotes notes 8  # shows notes from book with ID 8
 ```

 You can display notes from single book and **search using grep**: